Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Best Activities In Mammoth Lakes:

-Hiking is one of the most popular activities in Mammoth Lakes.
-There are several stunning trails to choose from including the Crystal Lake Hike and the Duck Pass Trail which both offer incredible views of the surrounding scenery.
+Hiking was by far my favorite thing to do in Mammoth Lakes.
+There were several stunning trails to choose from including the Crystal Lake Hike and the Duck Pass Trail which both offer incredible views of the surrounding scenery.

 If you’re visiting Mammoth Lakes during the winter then why not hit the slopes!
 With the highest peak of any ski resort in California, thousands of acres of terrain, and over 100 runs for skiers of all ability levels, Mammoth Lakes is a great place to ski.